-All people living with HIV (PLWH) are highly recommended to get the COVID-19 vaccine, all PLWH ages 50 and up are recommended to get boosters, and people with advanced or untreated HIV are recommended to get third full doses of mRNA vaccines.
-All PLWH ages 18 and up are eligible to get a booster if they desire.
+All people living with HIV (PLWH) are highly recommended to get the COVID-19 vaccine, all PLWH ages 18+ are recommended to get boosters, and people with advanced or untreated HIV are recommended to get third full doses of mRNA vaccines.
 The authorized vaccines are safe for people living with HIV regardless of CD4 count.